flybywiresim/docs/docs/dev-corner/qa-process.md

 Remove everything from your Community folder apart from the "flybywire-aircraft-a320-neo".

-Typically, it is ok to keep your Navigraph data installed.
+Typically, it is ok to keep your Navigraph data installed, though some PRs may require you to test using both the default simulator navdata and the Navigraph ones.
+Please check the description and instructions of each PR for such remarks.

 !!! tip "Tip: Use MSFS Addons Linker"
     An easy way to manage add-ons in the Community folder is the [MSFS Addons Linker](https://flightsim.to/file/1572/msfs-addons-linker){target=new} tool from [flightsim.to](https://flightsim.to/).